ABi-lab/BCE/README.md

 Just copy the whole contents of this directory to a folder accessible through HTTP via PHP-enabled web server and access it through the browser.

 **It is recommended that you somehow protect this folder from public access by any method available.**

-_I use .htaccess with .htpasswd on Apache._
+_On Apache web server I use .htaccess with .htpasswd files to allow access to certain username/password combinations only._

 This is mostly what it looks like:
 ![Screenshot: main screen with two file browser tabs and three file tabs open, one changed but not saved](/.github/screenshot.jpg)

-You will se a resizable **file browser tab** on the left with the content of the editor's parent folder on the web server.
+You will see a resizable **file browser tab** on the left with the content of the editor's parent folder on the web server.
 If you hover over icons above and read what each one does, you will find the one whith which you can **add more file-browser-tabs** (for different projects maybe), or the one with which you can **create new files and folders** on the server.
 Plus sign will expand a subfolder while clicking on a file will attempt to **open it in a code editor tab** within the current window.

 Feel free to explore other buttons as well.
 You can **open current file in a new tab**, or **fold the code** to make it more easily readable.
 There are also some keyboard shortcuts hidden throughout the app.
 The most usefull of them all is probably **Ctrl+S** which will **Save** the current file, and standard **copypasting shortcuts** should also work.
 You can **find more by hovering** over buttons - if there is a shortcut for it, it will most likely be shown there.